chrislorton/kitfont/README.md

 # Variables

-Inside kit-templates.scss there are two master variables:
+Inside variables.scss there are 4 variables:

 **$kit-size**